ShwetaYadav19/SpellChecker-Autocorrect_BackendAPI/README.md

 # SpellChecker-Autocorrect_BackendAPI
-This is a backend side java code which uses Damerau Levenshtine Edit Distance algorithm for suggesting word for autocorrect/spellchecker the ones used in ms-word ,whatsapp messenger etc.
+This is a backend side java code which uses Damerau Levenshtine Edit Distance algorithm for suggesting word for autocorrect/spellchecker the ones used in ms-word ,whatsapp messenger etc. This currently used a random text file called SherlockHolmes.txt to create a dictionery of words.
+In a real scenario we can use any alternate text file(eg. Oxford dictionary) to generate an exhaustive set of words.
+This code simply gives a classic code working behind our autocorrect.